McGillX/mcgillx-how-to/docs/_build/html/_sources/rstfiles/class_emails.txt

 1. upload the image to the course page with the following
    specifications:

--  A unique name with no special characters or spaces
+-  A unique name.
+Do not include spaces or special characters (!, &, ?) in the file name.
+Use underscores, hyphens, letters and numbers only.
 -  A width of 600px or less (!Important, do not try using html to resize the image, it will not work for email clients such as outlook)